Bee Repopulation Plan Can Benefit Both Ecosystem And Economy

-Stefanie Christmann of the International Center For Agricultural Research In Dry Areas will present the results of a new study to the United Nations this week that promises substantial increases in both income and biodiversity, and may be the key to reversing the catastrophic worldwide decline of bee populations, according to The Guardian.
+Stefanie Christmann of the International Center For Agricultural Research In Dry Areas will present the results of a new study to the United Nations this week.
+The results promise substantial increases in both income and biodiversity, and may be the key to reversing the catastrophic worldwide decline of bee populations, according to The Guardian.

 Christmann’s strategy entails farmers devoting a quarter of their cropland to flowering economic crops such as spices, oil seeds, medicinal plants, and forage plants.
 The plan would allow for a fairly painless transition that would not hurt farming economy or production, and could potentially render the pending regulation of pesticides inconsequential.

 The collapse of bee populations has created a budding panic among governments trying to stave off a potential worldwide famine if the steady decline of pollinating insects continues.
-More than 80% of food crops require insect pollination, with bees doing a significant amount of that work.
-Germany has calculated a decline of 75% in bee populations over the past 25 years, while Puerto Rico has reported an even steeper decline.
+More than 80 percent of food crops require insect pollination, with bees doing a significant amount of that work.
+Germany has calculated a decline of 75 percent in bee populations over the past 25 years, while Puerto Rico has reported an even steeper decline.
 Most nations do not have official data on the decline of pollinator populations, but scientists from around the world have reported an alarming decline in numbers.

 .@ICARDA_CGIAR's scientist Stefanie Christmann works with Moroccan farmer Mohamad Kal.
 He increased yield by attracting more wild pollinators to his main crop.
 He does this by using small strips of crops, forage plants. #FarmingWithAlternativePollinators #10IKI @iki_bmub pic.twitter.com/mjNWWF8Yvo